 - CENTRAL ASIA - KYRGYZSTAN 2015

-The Central Asian Falconry project http://centralasianfalconry.org/ recording stories about the last traditional eagle hunters and connected cameras to see from the perspectives of animal and trainer.
-I (with my partner) also undertook a project with a NGO that safeguards sex workers called Podruga http://www.podruga-kg.com/.
+The Central Asian Falconry project http://centralasianfalconry.org/ recording stories about the last traditional eagle hunters using cameras to see from the perspectives of animal and trainer.
+Undertook a project with a NGO that safeguards sex workers called Podruga http://www.podruga-kg.com/.
 The project challenged the prettification of human rights stories via visual stylisation.
 We worked in brothels using Polaroid cameras to try and create a visual realism and reduce the creative influence from the practitioner and camera.

 - ENGLAND - TEMPUS ENERGY 2014 – 2016

-Directing, producing and editing campaign material to promote differing issues relating to children around the world – including current stories about refugee camps and migration.
-See “Our Work: http://www.awelandfilms.com/
+Campaign content gathering to promote differing issues relating to refugees and children around the world – See “Our Work: http://www.awelandfilms.com/